1928 Sudbury municipal election: Election moments

-Initially Ross wouldn’t change the figures; however, after the reporter removed the results card from the wall, he continued to press Ross for answer.
+Initially Ross would not change the figures; however, after the reporter removed the results card from the wall, he continued to press Ross for answer.
 Ross then quickly reviewed the figures and subsequently Frank C. Muirhead was elected to council, defeating the incumbent Drybourogh by 20 votes.

 The reporter continued to investigate the election results, and also discovered that Council;or Newburn also had 20 votes misallocated.
 Newburn's tally in the "L – Z" poll was 139 when it should have read 159.
 Concerned that Newburn would not have the necessary clout in the Fournier ward after the election, the reporter brought this to the attention of the officials.
 The reporter subsequently stopped investigating, after an unnamed candidate elect cautioned him against further investigation.
 He was quoted as saying "First thing you know, if you keep checking these figures I'll find out I haven't been elected at all."